pyscripter99/python-metadata/README.md

 # print
 print(metadata)

-# result:
-# Camera: Pixel 6 Pro
-# ...

 # edit
-metadata.camera = "Pixel 6" # <MetaData>.camera contains the camera feild with automatic formatting,  for manual editing, use metadata.raw["camera"] to manually edit. use metadata.json to export metadata to json (this creates a NEW object, changes will not apply)
+metadata.camera = "Pixel 6"
+# <MetaData>.camera contains the camera field with automatic formatting.
+# For manual editing, use metadata.raw["camera"] to manually edit.
+# Use metadata.json to export metadata to json (this creates a NEW object, changes will not apply)

 # write
 py_meta.write("path/to/file", metadata)